25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 ### Tuples

-The tuple (C# 7.0) feature provides concise syntax to group multiple data elements in a lightweight data structure.
+The tuple (C# 7.0) feature provides concise syntax to group multiple data elements in a lightweight data structure

 - Tuple values are **mutable**
 - They are the recommended way to return multiple values from a method